gripableteam/gripable-play-unity-docs/source/index.html.md

 bool IsSubscribedToGripData();
 ```

-> IsSubscribedToGripData returns true or false whether the device is subscribed to grip data or not.
+> Returns true if the device is subscribed to grip data.

 ```csharp
 bool isSubscribed = gripablePlay.IsSubscribedToGripData();
 ```

-IsSubscribedToGripData returns true or false whether the device is subscribed to grip data or not.
+Returns a <code>bool</code> that represents if the device is subscribed to grip data.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | The device is subscribed to Grip Data
+<code>true</code> | The device is subscribed to Grip Data
-false | The device is not subscribed to Grip Data or not initialised
+<code>false</code> | The device is not subscribed to Grip Data or not initialised

 ## GetGripData()